zo0r/react-native-push-notification/docs/USAGE.md

 ## Exemple

+### Example app

+Example folder contains an example app to demonstrate how to use this package.
+The notification Handling is done in `NotifService.js`.

+Please test your PRs with this example app before submitting them.
+It'll help maintaining this repo.

 **DO NOT USE `.configure()` INSIDE A COMPONENT, EVEN `App`**
 > If you do, notification handlers will not fire, because they are not loaded.
 Instead, use `.configure()` in the app's first file, usually `index.js`.